azinchen/nordvpn-wg/README.md

 Container images are configured using environment variables passed at runtime.

 * `COUNTRY`           - Use servers from countries in the list (IE Australia;New Zeland).
 Several countries can be selected using semicolon.
 Country can be defined by Country name, Code or ID [full list][nordvpn-countries].
+* `CITY`              - Use servers from cities in the list (IE London;Paris).
+Several cities can be selected using semicolon.
+City can be defined by City name, DNS name or ID [full list][nordvpn-cities].
 * `GROUP`             - Use servers from specific group.
 Only one group can be selected.
 Group can be defined by Name, Identifier or ID [full list][nordvpn-groups].
 * `TECHNOLOGY`        - User servers with specific technology supported.
 Only one technololgy can be selected.
 Technology can be defined by Name, Identifier or ID [full list][nordvpn-technologies].
 NOTE: Only OpenVPN servers are supported by this container.
 * `RANDOM_TOP`        - Place n servers from filtered list in random order.
 Useful with `RECREATE_VPN_CRON`.